vicvasper/Optilogger_UE5.x/README.md

 ## Performance Considerations

-- Analysis is non-blocking and runs on the game thread
+- Analysis runs synchronously on the game thread and blocks the editor while it completes
 - Large levels may take several seconds to analyze
 - Visibility filtering significantly reduces analysis time in complex scenes
 - Results are cached until cleared or refreshed